bkushigian/gto-workbook/solutions/gto-workbook/3bet-pots-oop-capped/lj-rfi-bn-3bet-lj-call.md

     a strong flush draw get it in here as well, as long as we can shove w/ some fold equity.

+    + **From the solver:** We are willing to call a shove with any 2pair and and some AQo combos.
+It looks like we fold a bit more with AxQ&spades;, and I assume that one of the main bluffs we want to catch are like K&spades;Q&spades; and Q&spades;J&spades;, which we are blocking.

 3. **Which player has the nuts advantage?**

     Bn has the clear nut advantage.
 They have AA, TT, AT, AK.

+    + **From the solver:** we actually have more 2pair (9.2% vs 4%) and sets (6.9% vs 6%) in our range.
+However, we have has less top pair (17% vs 36%) and villain has full AK which outkicks our AQ.
+Villain also has AA and we do not.
+Still, we are nuttier than I thought.

 4. **How static or dynamic is this flop?
 What aspects of this flop make it more static or dynamic?
 How do these aspects interact with one another?**

     This is a very static flop.
 Some turn cards make straights, but I think that AK can play for stacks on most runouts, as can AT (for the LJ)

-5. **On this flop do you prefer to bet small or large?
-With what frequencies would you check and bet?**

-    If I have to choose a betsize, I'm betting small.
-We can't polarize because we are just dominated so much (maybe with AT, but even then we are up against a lot of sets).

-6. **What are some hands that prefer to check/fold?**
+5. **What are some hands that prefer to check/fold?**

-    Very infrequently.
-I think I should be mixing in some small cbets across the board (some bluffs, some AQ, some AT, some TT), but I think I'm mainly checking, and I can x/r some of the stronger hands and balance with hands like KQs KJs with a back door flush draw.

-7. **What are some hands that prefer to check/call?**
+6. **What are some hands that prefer to check/call?**

     I think that KTs with a backdoor flush draw wants to call.
     Any top pair wants to call.
 88-99, JJ probably want to call, but we _could_ add 88 as a bluff sometimes.

-8. **What are some hands that prefer to check/raise?**
+7. **What are some hands that prefer to check/raise?**

     TT, AT, A5, KQs or KJs w/ a backdoor flush draw (but mixed, not pure).

-9. **Do any hands ever donk?
+8. **Do any hands ever donk?
 If so, which ones?**

     We check full range here.

-10. **Suppose you check and villain checks behind.
+9. **Suppose you check and villain checks behind.
 What are the best and worst turn cards for your range?
 Do any give you an equity advantage?
 A nuts advantage?
 Uncap your range?**

     I think maybe a J?
 We are checking a lot of KQ, KJ, JT.
 We also have 88, which BN doesn't, so seeing an 8 might give us bottom